-It’s been possible to get SSH running using the Windows 10 operating system for years, but Windows hasn’t offered a built-in SSH command up until now, which might explain why it hasn’t been as well known for Windows as it has for other operating systems.
+It’s been possible to get SSH running using the Windows 10 operating system for years, but Windows has not offered a built-in SSH command up until now, which might explain why it hasn’t been as well known for Windows as it has for other operating systems.

 Now though things have changed and Windows does offer you the chance to install SSH directly on the Windows 10 operating system and without you needing to download anything from other sources.
-If you’re running on an up to date version of Windows 10 at the time of writing this guide, you’ll be able to do it directly from the Settings application.
+If you are running on an up to date version of Windows 10 at the time of writing this guide, you will be able to do it directly from the Settings application.

 How to Enable the Built-In Windows 10 OpenSSH Client

-After you’ve rebooted, open the Command Prompt the same way you always do and then type “SSH” as the first command.
+5. After you’ve rebooted, open the Command Prompt the same way you always do and then type SSH as the first command.
 It’ll then show you the list of command line arguments.